GOVSEteam/strv-vse-go-newsletter/README.md

 ## Notes
 - All environment variables are loaded via `internal/config` and validated at startup.
-- Firebase service account can be provided as a file, base64 env, or plain env var.
+- Firebase service account is provided via JSON string environment variable.
 - All email sending is currently direct (sync), but can be switched to async worker.
 - All list endpoints support pagination via `limit` and `offset` query params.
 - All endpoints return JSON responses.